p-fruck/jim/README.md

 Change the other values so that it fits your preferences.

 If you would like to give JIM some other profile image, set the `BOT_AVATAR_URL`.
 This must be some kind of URL available for public read.
-While JIM plays music, it displays the thumbnail of the video and not the profile image.
+While JIM plays music, he displays the thumbnail of the video and not the profile image.

 Afterwards you can simply enter `npm run start` and you should see JIM appear in your meeting!